danielneis/moodle-block_featuredcourses/README.md

 Featured Courses - Moodle block
 ===============================

+With this block you can select a set of courses to be displayed on frontpage.

+For each course, the block will show it's name with a link to course page, it's summary and summary files.

-The following steps should get you up and running with this block template code.
+The following steps should get you up and running:

 * DO NOT PANIC!